ChrisMahlke/drought-aware/README.md

 ![App](./screenshot.png)

 ## Features
-Click on a location in the U.S. to see the AQI (including ozone and particulate matter) for now, later today, and tomorrow.
+The Drought Aware app is intended to provide the latest information about current, future and historical drought conditions in the United States.
+The data shown here from ArcGIS Living Atlas are authoritative U.S. government sources

-The National Weather Service’s 72-hour forecast for wind will also be displayed.
-Scroll down the page and find information for the same Census Tract on racial composition and other at-risk populations for degraded air quality.
+Click a location in the U.S. to see the current Drought Monitor information and potential impacts.
+These values can be viewed by county or state from the selector at the top right.
+Expanding either the Contiguous or inset maps will allow you to zoom into areas.

 ## Requirements